 Aug.
 13 – The CJC community discussed This is the Fire: What I say to my Friends About Racism by the journalist Don Lemon and shared stories from their own personal experiences.

 Jul.
 23 – Novelist Chimamanda Adichie’s celebrated TED Talk on “The Dangers of a Single Story,” was the subject of a spirited discussion on the dangers of stereotypes.

 Click here for a recording of Deep in Our Memories

 Traumatic experiences leave permanent scars on one’s soul and genetics.
-Trauma, Historical trauma that happens to a whole community magnifies those scars.
-This session will look at the research on historical trauma as it applies to Jews, and African Americans: similarities and important differences.
+Historical trauma that happens to a whole community magnifies those scars.
+This session examines the research on historical trauma as it applies to Jews and African Americans including similarities and important differences.

-With protests gripping the nation, so many American Jews are reflecting on systemic racism and ways we may be able to help.
-Join us for a candid, and probably difficult, journey through American Jewish history as we explore historical documents about Jews and racism.
-We will think about what is means to “become American” and the ways that racism has played among and within the Jewish community.
-Click here for more details and to register.
+As American Jews, we are deeply concerned about systemic racism and seek ways we may be able to help.
+Join us for a candid journey through American Jewish history as we explore historical documents about Jews and racism.
+We will think about what it means to “become American” and the ways that racism has impacted the Jewish community.

 This presentation by Dr. Marc Dollinger was held January 31, 2021.